-These dynamic workshops are always rewarding for our team as we enjoy learning how Front Desk Agents, Servers, Bartenders and Bellmen view earning positive feedback online and the coveted, "5-star review".
+These dynamic Guest Engagement workshops are always rewarding for our team as we enjoy learning how Guest Reception colleagues, Servers, Bartenders, and Bellmen view earning positive feedback online and the coveted, "5-star review".

 What Does It Take to Earn Positive Feedback Online?